 Q: How do patients receive donated blood stem cells?

 A: Patients receive donated blood stem cells much like a regular blood transfusion.
-The difference between the two is that before receiving the stem cells, a patient needs to undergo very intensive chemotherapy to wipe out his/her remaining marrow and immune system.
+The difference between the two is that before receiving the stem cells, a patient needs to undergo very intensive chemotherapy to wipe out his/her remaining bone marrow and immune system.
 Once the immune system is completely destroyed, the donor’s blood stem cells are administered like a blood transfusion.
-Then, if all goes well, the stem cells will make its way to the patient’s marrow and will start producing new stem cells.
+Then, if all goes well, the stem cells will make its way to the patient’s bone marrow and will start producing new stem cells.

-How do you become a marrow donor?
+Q: How do you become a bone marrow donor?

-Why are younger donors preferred?
+Q: Why are younger donors preferred?

-If you are between the ages of 18 and 44, patients especially need you.
-When more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
+A: If you are between the ages of 18 and 44, patients especially need you.
+If more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
 Research shows that cells from younger donors lead to more successful transplants.
 That’s because younger donors produce more and higher-quality cells than older donors.

-What information do you need from me when I register?
+Q: What information do you need from me when I register?

-How much time does it take to become a donor?
+Q: How much time does it take to become a donor?

 When You Are Called As A Match

-What is the Marrow Donation Process?
+Q: What is the Bone Marrow Donation Process?

-What is the PBSC Donation Process?”
+Q: What is the PBSC Donation Process?”

-For four or five days before the PBSC donation, the donor is given an injection of a medication called Filgrastim to increase the number of stem cells released into the blood stream.
+A: For four or five days before the PBSC donation, the donor is given an injection of a medication called Filgrastim to increase the number of stem cells released into the blood stream.
 After receiving the medication, peripheral blood stem cells can be collected through the process of apheresis.
 Donating PBSC is similar to donating platelets at a blood bank.
 The donor’s blood is removed through a sterile needle placed in a vein in one arm and passed through an apheresis machine that separates out the stem cells.
 The remaining blood, minus the stem cells, is returned to the donor through a sterile needle in the other arm.